-My blog is covers real estate, with a focus on customs and rules that shape development.
-I’m especially interested in how the patterns of traditional European urbanism have shaped the neighborhoods of American towns and cities.
+Legal Towns is focused on real estate and the customs and rules that shape urban development.
+I’m especially interested in how the patterns of traditional urbanism developed over many centuries across Europe and the Mediterranean and shaped the neighborhoods of American towns and cities prior to World War II.

 I have a dual degree in law and urban planning.
-I now work on post-Hurricane Sandy recovery for NYC, write, and consult.
-In the past, I’ve been a senior research associate at the Rutgers Center for Urban Policy Research and Baruch College’s Steven L. Newman Real Estate Institute.
-I’ve also done real estate market research for the Regional Plan Association in Princeton.
-I write frequently for New Urbs, a Driehaus-sponsored feature at The American Conservative.
-I’ve also written for the Newman Institute’s white papers series, the Metro New York TOD Newsletter, and Weird NJ magazine — and my photos have appeared on CNN.
+I am a planner in New York City.
+Previously, I’ve been a senior research associate at the Rutgers Center for Urban Policy Research and Baruch College’s Steven L. Newman Real Estate Institute, and have practiced law.
+I’ve also completed research for the Regional Plan Association’s office in Princeton, and have written about urban planning for New Urbs, a Driehaus Foundation-sponsored feature at the non-partisan American Conservative; for City Journal; for the Newman Real Estate Institute’s white papers series; and for the Metro New York TOD Newsletter.
+My photos have appeared on CNN and in marketing materials for several real estate companies throughout the tri-state area.

 I can be reached by email at firstname.lastname@example.org.